Anny Helm

 Anny Helm, later also Anny Helm-Sbisà (20 July 1903 – 21 August 1993), was an Austrian operatic soprano.
-She was a member of the ensemble at the Stadttheater Magdeburg and at the Deutsche Oper Berlin and gave guest performances at numerous German theatres and at the Bayreuth Festival, in Vienna, Paris, London, Brussels and Buenos Aires as well as at all the major opera houses in Italy.
-She was one of the most sought-after dramatic sopranos of her time.
+She was a member of the ensemble at the Stadttheater Magdeburg and at the Berlin State Opera and gave guest performances at numerous German theatres and at the Bayreuth Festival, in Vienna, Paris, London, Brussels and Buenos Aires as well as at all the major opera houses in Italy.
 She was married to Giuseppe Sbisà, the director of the Teatro Lirico Giuseppe Verdi in Trieste.